Alleys & Ruins no. 135, Hard Rock (2010, Cleveland, OH, 10pm)

 They called it the Temple of Lost Love, and its mere existence inspired wild rumors of human sacrifice, devil worship, and, more recently, a scurrilous band of junior-high dropouts with nothing but time.

 But a few weeks ago, the temple was abruptly, if accidentally, destroyed when city workers took it to be the handiwork of sullen teens with a spray can.
 Which it sort of was, at least to the casual observer.
-The fact that a bunch of skinheads had written "Fuck the Police" there in an assortment of patriotic colors probably didn't help matters. "[The cleanup crew] saw it as being graffiti and painted over it," city spokesman John Grossmeyer says.
+The fact that a bunch of skinheads had written "Fuck the Police" there in an assortment of patriotic colors probably didn't help matters.
+"They saw it as being graffiti and painted over it," city spokesman John Grossmeyer says.
 "They apologize if they offended anybody."

 Far from the first time somebody confused art with trash, it was an honest if ill-timed mistake.
 Mayor Jane Campbell had recently announced in a press conference that she wanted to make the city more artist-friendly.
 Beautifying the bridge pillars with a soothing coat of dove-gray primer probably wasn't what she had in mind.